 Enable alternate credentials

 You can't sign in to Xcode with an account that contains an @ character, so you'll have to enable alternate credentials.

-Sign in to http://www.visualstudio.com and open your profile.
+Go to your team project's home page and open your profile.

 Allow alternate credentials for this account.